aliatiia/spartan-ecdsa-audit-report/README.md

 Reported by [nullity](https://github.com/nullity00)

-### 4. High - X, Y pair may be an invalid point on the curve.
+### 4. High - X, Y pair may be an invalid point on the curve

 Circuits do not check whether the point $(x,y)$ is on the curve $E$.